-If your air conditioner in Kingston, NC, is more than 10 years old or acting strangely, you may be thinking about an upgrade.
+If your air conditioner in Kinston, NC, is more than 10 years old or acting strangely, you may be thinking about an upgrade.
 Before making this investment, you want to be sure that your new system is energy efficient and will last for years.
 Here are seven tips to help you make the right choice when upgrading to a new air conditioning system:/p>

 Choose the Right Size